Fruup/bachelor-thesis-web/thesis-md/chapter-fundamentals.md

   (top) and aggregated particles (bottom) can be seen and is important in later chapters.
 </Figure>

-The kernel can be interpreted as a function that "smears" or smoothes the particles' features across space to create a continuum (see Figure [blibla](#fig-sph)).
+The kernel can be interpreted as a function that "smears" or smoothes the particles' features across space to create a continuum (see [figure](#fig-sph)).
 It must have some properties to function properly:

-- Its volume integral over the entire domain is normalized (see [Monaghan:2005]).
+- Its volume integral over the entire domain is normalized (see [Monaghan](cite:Monaghan)).
 This ensures that the kernel does not amplify the feature the particle is carrying:

   $$
   \int_{\mathbb{R}^3} W(\textbf{r}) \space d \textbf{r}' = 1
   $$

-- It approaches the Dirac delta distribution for small support $h$ (explained below) (see [Monaghan:2005]):
+- It approaches the Dirac delta distribution for small support $h$ (explained below, see [Monaghan](cite:Monaghan)):
   $$
   \lim\limits_{h \rightarrow 0} W(\textbf{r}) = \delta(\textbf{r})
   $$